PapaKLK/python-challenge/README.md

 1. python-challenge/Pybank
 2. python-challenge/PyPoll

-==Files used for the PyBank Profit/Loss analysis are stored as followed:==
+- Files used for the PyBank Profit/Loss analysis are stored as followed:
   - python-challenge/PyBank/analysis  (output)
   - python-challenge/PyBank/Resources (input)
   - main.py (python program for the budget analysis)

-==Files used for the PyPoll Election analysis are stored as followed:==
+- Files used for the PyPoll Election analysis are stored as followed:
   - python-challenge/PyPoll/analysis  (output)
   - python-challenge/PyPoll/Resources (input)
   - main.py (python program for the Poll analysis)